Do Checking Interest Rates Pay Better Than Savings Account Interest Rates?

 A trip to discover the best savings account rates online can be a startling experience.
 After you compare the best checking account interest rates, that is.

 This goes against years of well-worn conventional wisdom.
-Savings accounts pay better interest because the bank has more time to lend out your money to other people, and pocket the interest rate differential.
+Savings accounts pay better interest because the bank has more time to lend out your money to other people and pocket the interest rate differential.
 The pesky checking account, though, continually experienced in and outflow.

 Once, maybe, that was true.
 But now, something has changed.

-Banking Dynamics in a (Temporarily?)
-Post-Rich Society
+Banking Dynamics in a Post-Rich Society

 The reality that the best checking accounts are paying better or equal interest to the best savings accounts sometimes necessitates, for those who see it, a re-evaluation of what’s going on with banks right now.